Hierarchical construction of bounded solutions in critical regularity spaces: Construction of hierarchical solutions for

 Borrowing the terminology from image processing we note that the corresponding residual $\r_{\i}$ contains `small' features which were left out of $\u_{\i}$.
 Of course, whatever is interpreted as `small' features at a given $\lami$-scale, may contain significant features when viewed under a refined scale, say $\lamii>\lami$.
 To this end we \emph{assume} that the residual $\r_{\i}\in \OPhid$ so that we can repeat the $\JT$-decomposition of $\r_{\i}$, this time at the refined scale $\lamii$:

-Combining (\ref{one_lambda}) with (\ref{two_lambda}) we arrive at a better two-scale representation of $\x$ given by $\x_\ii := \u_{\i}+\u_{\ii}$, as an improved approximate solution of $\T \x_\ii \approx f$.
+Combining the last two steps we arrive at a better two-scale representation of $\x$ given by $\x_\ii := \u_{\i}+\u_{\ii}$, as an improved approximate solution of $\T \x_\ii \approx f$.
 Features below scale $\lamii$ remain unresolved in $\x_\ii$, but the process can be continued by successive application of the refinement step,

-To enable this process we require that the residuals $\r_j$ remain in $\OPhid$; thus, in view of the dual bound (\ref{eq:dual}) we make the following \emph{closure assumption}. \begin{assumption} The following apriori bound holds:
+To enable this process we require the residuals $\r_j$ to remain in $\OPhid$.
+In view of the dual bound (\ref{eq:dual}), we therefore make the following